radiantlogic-devops/docker/01-sample/README.md

 ## Building docker image
 ```
-# This command looks for Dockerfile in the current directory to build the image
 docker build . --tag <TAG_NAME>
 ```
 Example
 ```
 docker build . --tag fid
 ```
-## Setting up DockerHub repo (You can also use other free docker image repositories)
+## Setting up DockerHub repo (You can also use other image registries)
 - Signup at https://hub.docker.com/
 - Create a repository fid
 - Now you will be provided with commands to push to the repo